mugger007/learn-about-BPV-bot/README.md

 Current version: 1.0

 A Telegram bot (@learnaboutBPV_bot) developed as a part of a Final Year Project (FYP) that provides education on factors affecting long-term blood pressure variability (BPV) to healthcare professional trainees.
-An evaluation of the effectiveness and usefulness of the chatbot was also done using knowledge assessments and a usefulness questionnaire on the chatbot.
+Also conducted data analysis on the results of the knowledge assessments and usefulness survey conducted on the chatbot to evaluate for the effectiveness and usefulness of the chatbot.